Last Updated: 1/27/2021

 Payment of state and local taxes assessed on the compensation of employees

-How much did you spend on rent, utility, and/or mortgage interest during the Covered Period following the loan?
+How much did you spend on rent, utility, mortgage interest, and/or other qualified non-payroll expenses during the Covered Period following the loan?

-Please enter the combined amount of rents, mortgage interest, and/or utility costs your business incurred over up to 24 weeks following the disbursement of your PPP loan.
+Please enter the combined amount of rents, mortgage interest, utility costs, and/or other qualified expenses your business incurred over up to 24 weeks following the disbursement of your PPP loan.
 Please use the date the loan was received as the start date for this period.
 To be eligible for forgiveness, any rents, mortgage interest or utilities must also have been in place prior to 2/15/2020.

 How many FTEs did you have during the Covered Period following the loan?

-To ensure you maintain your employee count during the course of your PPP loan, the forgiveness application asks borrowers to provide your FTE count for the Covered Period following loan disbursement — or before December 31, 2020.
+To ensure you maintain your employee count during the course of your PPP loan, the forgiveness application asks borrowers to provide your FTE count for the Covered Period following loan disbursement.

 Any full time, salaried employee counts as one FTE, as does any hourly employee who works 40 or more hours per week.
 For part-time employees, divide their average weekly hours by 40 and round to the nearest tenth.
 For example, an employee who works 15 hours per week would count as 0.25 of an FTE (after you divide 15 by 40 and round up the result).